 As mentioned, mixed incontinence is a combination of urge and stress incontinence symptoms.
 Usually, one type is more pronounced than the other, so you may experience more symptoms of one type of incontinence than the other.

 Causes of mixed incontinence are a combination of causes for urge and stress incontinence.
 Stress incontinence is often caused by childbirth, pregnancy, sneezing, coughing, or other factors that compromise the strength of the bladder muscles.

 Urge incontinence is caused by the involuntary actions of the bladder muscles, resulting from nerve damage or damage to the bladder muscles.
 Urge incontinence is often tied to other conditions, too, including Parkinson’s disease, multiple sclerosis, diabetes, stroke, and thyroid problems.

-Your doctors will review your symptoms and conduct a physical examination in order to look for any nerve damage.
+In order to properly diagnose mixed incontinence your doctors will review your symptoms and conduct a physical examination in order to determine any nerve damage.

 The main goal of treating incontinence is to resolve the underlying problem.
 This may consist of antibiotics and other medications and therapies, if applicable.

 There are four main treatment approaches: bladder and pelvic floor exercises, lifestyle changes, medication, and surgery.

 Exercise part of the treatment involves performing Kegels and retraining your bladder by following a schedule for urination.
 For best results, avoid going in-between the scheduled times.

 Lifestyle changes include drinking water, drinking in smaller amounts, not drinking prior to bed, avoiding carbonated beverages, avoiding caffeine, spicy foods, acidic foods, and artificial sweeteners, and avoiding activities that stress the bladder.